devopsgroup-io/catapult/README.md

     * "www"
         * if the webroot differs from the repo root, specify it here
         * must include the trailing slash

+Once the new website is committed to your Catapult fork on the master branch, it's time to provision your servers, below are commands on how to do so.
+Once a website is provisioned, then Bamboo Automated Deployments following Gitflow and SCRUM will kick in.

 | Environment                   | dev                                                         | test                                                          | qc                                                            | production                                                    |
 |-------------------------------|-------------------------------------------------------------|---------------------------------------------------------------|---------------------------------------------------------------|---------------------------------------------------------------|